 The table below shows the average net price freshmen paid based on income level.
 Note that if the school offers in-state tuition, the lower in-state tuition has been used in the calculation.

 The above table only includes the calculated net price for students that received some form of Title IV aid.

-Over a period of six years, the average net price paid by all freshmen at Boston Baptist College has decreased by an average of 5.1% per year.
-This means that while total costs have remained about the same, the average aid given to freshmen has increased over this time period.
+Over a period of six years, the average net price paid by all freshmen at Boston Baptist College has remained about the same, shifting by an average of only 0.0% per year.

 Many schools offer more aid to first year students (freshmen) than they do to other undergraduates.
 Is that the case with this school?